 Our emotional brain is also conceived to regulate our emotional relationships.
 Passionate love, with a big L, is one fascinating way to find meaning into our lives, but all kinds of love appear equal to me when it comes to finding meaning.
 How easy isn’t to stop thinking and rethinking about your purpose on this planet when looking straight into the eyes of your loved one, or while holding your child’s hand?

 “The best thing to hold onto in life is each other.” – Audrey Hepburn

-We are social animals.
-We need to feel that we are part of a group, that we contribute to something bigger than ourselves.
-Working, volunteering, teaching, are all ways that help us make sense of our human experience.
-To find purpose, we must get out of our comfort zone, of our own personal bubble.
+We’re social animals.
+We need to feel we’re part of a group, that we contribute to something bigger than ourselves.
+Working, volunteering, teaching, are all ways helping us make sense of our human experience.
+To find purpose, we must get out of our comfort zone of our own personal bubble.